• Skip to primary navigation

 Ingredients on a counter top.

-• Milk - I recommend whole milk for best flavor and creaminess.
-However, any milk will work in this recipe, like 2%, skim, cashew milk, or almond milk.
+• Milk - Whole milk adds best flavor and creaminess.
+However, any milk will work in this recipe, like 2%, skim, or almond milk.
 Keep in mind that a thinner/lower fat milk will produce a thinner hot chocolate.

 • Heavy cream - Thickens your hot chocolate slightly, making it creamy and rich.
 Heavy cream can be substituted with more milk if you don't have heavy cream on hand (your hot chocolate will turn out thinner when substituting with milk).

 • Semi-sweet baking chocolate - I recommend using baking chocolate, or baking bars, because they're made for melting into a recipe.
-Semi-sweet will add just enough sweetness without making your hot chocolate too sweet.
+Semi-sweet adds just enough sweetness without making your hot chocolate too sweet.
 You can find baking chocolate in the baking aisle right next to the chocolate chips.

 Collage showing how to make slow cooker hot chocolate.